-As at December 31, 2015, we had cash and short-term investment balances of \$226.6 million and working capital of \$392.2 million, and our total debt outstanding at the end of 2015 was \$59.8 million.
+As at December 31, 2017, we had cash and cash equivalents and short-term investment balances of \$227.5 million and working capital of \$410.8 million, and our total debt outstanding at the end of 2017 was \$10.6 million.

 On April 15, 2015, we entered into a senior secured revolving credit facility (the "Facility") with a syndicate of eight lenders.
-The Facility is a US\$300 million secured revolving line of credit that matures on April 15, 2019 and is available for general corporate purposes, including acquisitions.
+The Facility is a USD\$300 million secured revolving line of credit available for general corporate purposes, including acquisitions, and originally had a 4-year term.
+In 2016, we amended the Facility to extend the term by an additional year.
 The terms of the Facility provide the Company with the flexibility of various borrowing and letter of credit options.
-With respect to loans drawn based on the average annual rate of interest at which major banks in the London interbank market are offering deposits in US dollars ("LIBOR"), the interest margin on such loan is between 2.125% and 3.125% over LIBOR, depending on the Company's leverage ratio at the time of a specified reporting period. \$36.2 million was drawn from the Facility in December 2015 and remains outstanding as of the date of this AIF.
+With respect to loans drawn based on the average annual rate of interest at which major banks in the London interbank market are offering deposits in US dollars ("LIBOR"), the interest margin on such loan is between 2.125% and 3.125% over LIBOR, depending on the Company's leverage ratio at the time of a specified reporting period.
+As of December 31, 2017, no amounts were outstanding under the Facility.

-Our financial position at December 31, 2015, and the operating cash flows that are expected over the next twelve months lead management to believe that our liquid assets are sufficient to satisfy our 2016 working capital requirements, fund currently planned capital expenditures (including both sustaining and project capital) for existing operations, and to discharge liabilities as they come due.
+Our financial position at December 31, 2017, and the operating cash flows that are expected over the next twelve months lead management to believe that our liquid assets are sufficient to satisfy our 2018 working capital requirements, fund currently planned capital expenditures (including both sustaining and project capital) for existing operations, and to discharge liabilities as they come due.
 We also remain well positioned to take advantage of further strategic opportunities as they become available.